 To avoid this, make research a non-negotiable part of your process.
 You need to understand customer needs on a deep level, which means talking to them directly.
 Use tools like surveys, feedback forms, and customer interviews to gather qualitative and quantitative data.
 This direct insight is the foundation of a product that truly resonates with your target audience and, ultimately, drives sales.

-Jumping to Solutions Too Quickly
+Pitfall #2: Jumping Straight to Solutions

 Falling in love with the first good idea is a classic mistake.
 When a potential solution emerges, the team’s energy naturally shifts toward building it.
 But a great discovery process is about exploring the problem space thoroughly before committing to a single path.
 Rushing to a solution often means you’ve only addressed a surface-level symptom, not the root cause of your customer’s pain.